baumbit/treebit/TREEBIT.md

 #### Peer graph
-The most important filtering function is the peers your node is connecting too, because these are the sources for content.
+The most important filtering function is the peers your node is connecting to, because these are the sources for content.
-It's the most important filtering function, because the peers can only relay the conent they themselves have.
+It is the most important filtering function, because the peers can only relay the conent they themselves have.
 This implies that it is very important which peers your node is connected to.
 The more peers a node have, the less of a limiting factor is has.
 There is no protocol defined upper limit as to how many peers a node can connect to.